-On November 6, 2019, the Company announced a plan through which it will incur up to \$40.0 million of restructuring costs over Fiscal 2020, with \$31.2 million expensed in Q1 2020.
+On November 6, 2019, the Company announced a restructuring plan (the Restructuring Plan) through which it will incur up to \$40.0 million of restructuring costs over Fiscal 2020, of which \$0.4 million and \$31.6 million was expensed during the three and six months ended March 31, 2020, respectively.
 These restructuring actions mostly include the closure of our Brazil operations, the refocusing of the Portugal infrastructure business towards nearshore delivery and the optimization of the Sweden infrastructure business.
 These initiatives are expected to yield benefits throughout Fiscal 2020.